-Our findings have two relevant implications for the interpretation.
 First, our results speak to the existing literature on cultural persistence.
 To explain cultural persistence, social scientists have often relied on models of from evolutionary biology, studying the vertical transmission of traits from parents to children (Bisin and Verdier, 2001).

-We add to this literature by showing an instance in which political inclinations are persistent across generations.
-An important literature in political science has studied the intergenerational transmission of political preferences (Beck and Jennings, 1991; Jennings, Stoker, and Bowers, 2009), also specifically for the context of right-wing ideology (Avdeenko and Siedler, 2017).38 In our context, we find that places that voted for the Nazi party in 1933 tend to vote more for the AfD in 2017, and exhibit more right-wing attitudes in survey questions.
+Our results show an instance in which political inclinations are persistent across generations: places that voted for the Nazi party in 1933 tend to vote more for the AfD in 2017, and exhibit more right-wing attitudes in survey questions.

 This raises the question whether this inclination was transmitted vertically from parents to children, over 80 years.
 Appendix Table F.1 provides evidence in support of this hypothesis: using the German Longitudinal Election Study (GLES), we show that in Germany the left-right self-evaluation of children is highly correlated with that one of their parents.
-This correlation is even stronger in small communities, consistent with our results in Table 6.
+This correlation is even stronger in small communities, consistent with our results in Table 5.
+Related to this, an important literature in political science has studied the intergenerational transmission of political preferences (Beck and Jennings, 1991; Jennings, Stoker, and Bowers, 2009), also specifically for the context of right-wing ideology (Avdeenko and Siedler, 2017).39

-Second, our results suggest that, even as attitudes are stable or move only slowly, electoral results can change suddenly and sharply when the political landscape experiences idiosyncratic shocks, such as the creation of a new party or the emergence of a new, charismatic leader.
-This finding rationalizes the observation by political scientists that it is hard to square the recent "wave" of right-wing populism with a concurrent shift in attitudes (Bartels, 2017; Bonikowski, 2017).39
+Second, an important conclusion is that, even as underlying attitudes are stable or move only slowly, electoral results can change suddenly and sharply when the political landscape experiences idiosyncratic shocks, such as the creation of a new party or the emergence of a new, charismatic leader.
+Political systems and institutions - such as the impediments posed by the German constitution to the rise of extremist parties - play an important role in mediating and translating shifts in attitudes into electoral successes.
+Our finding rationalizes the observation by political scientists that it is hard to square the recent "wave" of right-wing populism with a concurrent shift in attitudes (Bartels, 2017; Bonikowski, 2017).40

 We corroborate this observation by expanding our attention to five Western European countries that have witnessed the success of populist right-wing movements in recent years: Germany, France, the United Kingdom, Netherlands, and Sweden.
 For each of these countries, we calculate the vote shares going to far-right parties in national elections, from 1997 until today.
 From Eurobarometer surveys, we calculate the average left-right self-placement of individuals.
 We then add up results across five countries, weighting by population.

-The results in Figure 6 show how the aggregate share of votes going to far-right parties picks up in 2010 and rises continuously, with every national election, until 2017.
-However, the time series of the average left-right self-placement of the population is remarkably stable, and jumps upwards only towards the end of the time period observed.
+The results in Figure 7 show how the aggregate share of votes going to far-right parties picks up in 2010 and rises continuously, with every national election, until 2017.
+Major jumps in the aggregate share of votes for the far right are mostly caused either by entry of new parties (such as the AfD) or of new political leaders skilled in changing the terms of political communication (e.g., Geert Wilders in the Netherlands).
+In contrast to this steady increase, the time series of the average left-right self-placement of the population is remarkably stable, and jumps upwards only towards the end of the time period observed.